mvellinger/getdata/README.md

 Wherever possible I have used plyr's join() command or cbind() to connect the dataframes, because using merge() would have reordered them incorrectly.

+The process the script uses is a funnel, roughly put it assembles the data for the Train and Test sets individually, then combines them at the end.

+This was done to prevent accidents involving the row order getting jumbled.

+Given more time and iteration I'd probably combine first, then assemble next time.